 Klein Lawyers advises that if you have a Whirlpool dishwasher, take proactive safety measures and do not run your dishwasher unsupervised.
 Run the cycle when you’re at home and if a problem occurs, flip the breaker switch and have a portable fire extinguisher on hand.

-If you have experienced a smoke or fire incident with your dishwasher, call Klein Lawyers at 604-874-7171 or complete a Whirlpool Dishwasher Form.
+If you have experienced a smoke or fire incident with your dishwasher, call Klein Lawyers at 604-874-7171 today.